Gratitude for Essential Workers

-- Ask around (call, text, look on social media) to learn who in your neighborhood is working on the frontlines of the COVID-19 pandemic (medical workers, grocery store clerks, first responders, senior living home staff and others).
+- Ask around (call, text, look on social media) to learn who in your neighborhood is working to maintain our community's health and wellbeing (medical workers, grocery store clerks, first responders, senior living home staff and others).

-- Have a discussion about essential workers during this time.
-Talk about how essential workers must leave the house and be exposed to people all day, not knowing who is infected and sometimes leaving family at home.
+- Have a discussion about essential workers and people who cannot work from home.
+Talk about how essential workers are exposed to people all day, not knowing who is infected and sometimes leaving family at home.

 - Using art materials, write and decorate a note of thanks and encouragement using a place and materials they will see.
 This may be in their driveway or sidewalk area, posted on a front door, or near the entrance to a place of work.
 Example: “You are our hero!” or “Thankful and grateful for all that you do!”